 How to fix the issueTo fix this issue, you update your configuration and panel files to use new prefixes.

 If you encounter any problems, please ask for help on the JMRI users group.
-There are people there who will happily do the necessary file modifications.
+There are people there who will happily do the necessary file modifications, provided they happen to have the spare time available.
 If your computer is connected to the Internet, you can upload your configuration as described on this page.
 This will make it easy for the people on jmriusers see exactly what's needed.

 - First, you should be using JMRI 4.12 or later.
 If you're using an earlier version, please update to at least JMRI 4.12 and fix any problems.

 - Next, determine the new prefix for your connection:

 - DCCPP for DCC++ should be changed to D

 - DP for DCC4PC should be changed to D